 Speeding isn’t the worst of what drivers are doing.
 According to the Washington Post, phone usage behind the wheel went up by 38% in mid-April and is steadily increasing.
 Distracted driving mixed with dangerous speeds is a deadly combination, but unfortunately, that’s what police around the nation are seeing.

 Whether drivers are on the road because they are essential workers or because they are on a ride just to get out of the house, they are partaking in these negligent and reckless activities behind the wheel because they think the risk is less since there are fewer cars on the road.
 That isn’t the case.
 Although the volume of traffic is down, these actions are still dangerous and deadly because they’re putting you and any other drivers at risk, not to mention they’re illegal.

 Police and traffic safety officials are concerned about what will happen when states open back up.
 If people continue to drive the way that they are during the shutdown when traffic returns, there could be even more accidents.
 Officials urge drivers to slow down and put down any distractions in their cars.
 It could save lives.

 We hope you and your loved ones are able to stay safe and healthy during the COVID-19 pandemic.
 But sometimes you still need to leave the house, and since drivers are being more reckless, you could be involved in an accident that wasn’t your fault.

-If you’ve been in an accident during the shutdown, you’re probably worrying about the complexities of your hospital visit, finding a body shop that’s open, and returning to work—that is, if your workplace is still open.
-We know this time is especially confusing for car accident victims.
-Our Little Rock car accident lawyer at McMath Woods, P.A. will help you through this difficult time and ensure you get justice for your injuries.
+If you’ve been in a crash during the shutdown, you’re probably worrying about the complexities of your hospital visit, finding a body shop that’s open, and returning to work—that is, if your workplace is still open.
+We know this time is especially confusing for accident victims.
+Our team at McMath Woods P.A. will help you through this difficult time and ensure you get justice for your injuries.
 Contact us virtually so we can discuss your case.